YAML Builder

 • events_unscheduled.yaml: For all unscheduled Events

 The placeholder filename, placeholder.csv, is used for InForm™ and Rave™ source data files.
 Users must replace this with the actual filename after generation.
-CDMS source data files receive the SYS_EVT.csv filename.
+EDC source data files receive the SYS_EVT.csv filename.

 Default header file and target mappings are inserted into each file: